h0pes/smartworking/README.md

 A couple of available additional features are:
 - look at the office employees holidays caldendar, exporting such list in Excel
 - send an email where the user can report on the activities performed during his smart working days.

+## **Dev environment**

+The application has been built and tested in the following environment:

+- Java™ SE Development Kit 8, Update 65 (JDK 8u65)
+- Apache Tomcat 8.0.33
+- MySQL 5.7.11-log

 ## **Requisites**